 Welcome to Basics of Digital Logic Design — your gateway to understanding the core principles that power all modern computing systems.
 Whether you’re designing a microprocessor, building digital circuits, or simply curious about how computers “think,” this course equips you with the logical foundations every digital system is built on.

 As the course progresses, you’ll sharpen your skills in Boolean algebra and learn to simplify logical expressions using tools like Karnaugh maps (K-maps).
-You’ll then discover how these simplified expressions are translated into real hardware through combinational circuits and implementation strategies.
+You’ll then discover how these simplified expressions are translated into real hardware through combinational logic circuits and new implementation strategies using multiplexers and decoders.

 Next, we explore powerful devices such as decoders, encoders, multiplexers, demultiplexers, and priority encoders, and you’ll gain hands-on understanding of how they’re used to construct efficient logic systems.